 And it feels like freedom.
 For both of us.

-What would change in your relationship with your child if you chose flow over control this week?
+What would change in your relationship with your child if you chose flow over control?

 Enda Gilbert is the Founder of Ebb & Flow Coaching & Inclusive Learning, an educator, school leader and specialist in Learning Difficulties and TESOL with nearly 30 years of experience.